AlessioGiuliano/genann/report.md

 > What is theoretically the performance that you could and would like to achieve?

-TODO : améliorer et compléter

-The whole application can not be parallelized, and the parallelizable parts consist of only TODO % of the execution time.
-On this percentage of execution time, we can hope to achieve a speed-up of TODO %.
-The speed-up rate depends on TODO.
+The whole application can not be parallelized, and the parallelizable parts consist of only about half of the execution time of the execution time.
+On this percentage of execution time, we can theoretically hope to achieve a speed-up corresponding to the amount of threads on the machine.

+In practice, the speed-up rate depends on many factors including thread affinity.

 ## Stage 3 – Acceleration

 > How do you plan to accelerate different parts of your application?

-We will use CUDA for a part of the `genann_init()` function and OpenMP for a part of the `train_hidden()` function.
+We will use CUDA for a part of the `genann_init()` function and OpenMP for a part of the `train_hidden()` and `set_hidden_deltas` functions.

+The `genann_init` is not really a bottleneck, but it was a good candidate for CUDA acceleration.
+We did this mainly for the exercice than anything, as we did not find some more performance crirical parts that could be improved with CUDA.

 > Which libraries are you going to use for GPU acceleration?